Hold On (En Vogue song): Commercial performance

 Following its release, "Hold On" peaked at number one on the US Billboard Hot Black Singles chart, number two on Billboards Hot 100 on July 21, 1990, and number one on Billboards Dance Club Play and 12-inch Singles Sales charts.
 "Hold On" was also a hit in several countries worldwide, reaching number five in the United Kingdom and New Zealand, number six in Germany, number 10 in the Netherlands, and number 12 in Austria.
+In West Asia, it became a top-20 hit in Israel, peaking at number 11 on June 10, 1990.
 It was the top R&B hit on the Billboard Year-End chart for 1990 and was the eighth most-successful pop hit on the Billboard Hot 100 Year-End chart.

 Music video

 A music video was produced to promote the single, directed by Indian director Tarsem Singh.
 It begins with a close-up of Terry Ellis singing the lead vocal of the intro, with the three other girls singing background vocals and standing either behind her or in front of her.
 They are all dressed in black.
 When the rhythm kicks in, several male dancers appear.
 Cindy Herron then takes over the lead vocal, standing in the front, with the three others backing her.
 The background dancers were filmed performing their dance moves slowly, and the footage was then sped up in the editing to match the song's rhythm.
 The effect gave the dancers a surreal sped-up quality.
-Actor/model Djimon Honsou appears in the video as a trumpet player.
+Actor/model Djimon Hounsou appears in the video as a trumpet player.